Echtzeitsysteme/iflye/README.md

     * Build the projects *network.model*, *network.model.rules*, *network.model.rules.racka*, *network.model.rules.rackb*, and *network.model.rules.vnet* with the black eMoflon hammer symbol.

 A good start point to verify your installation is to run the included unit tests, refer to the [test section](#tests).

+### Project setup (PSF)
+* As an alternative to the previous project setup section, you can use this [PSF file](./projectSet.psf) for the import of all necessary projects.

 ### Code-Style